adambor/EVMLightning-sdk/README.md

 npm install evmlightning-sdk
 ```

+## Intermediary registry

+The library by default fetches the available intermediaries from the registry.
+This registry is for now hosted on github [here](https://github.com/adambor/QLightning-registry) (Q only).
+If you want to add your intermediary node to the registry, just open the PR on the repo.

 ## How to use?

 This library is made to work with ethers.js lib and accept ethers.js providers and signers.